Ḫabūrītum: Worship

 The cult center of Ḫabūrītum might have been Sikani (si-ga-an^{ki}), a city located in the proximity of the head of the river Khabur.
 It is attested in association with her in a document from the reign of Shu-Sin.
 It mentions a priest (sanga) of this goddess hailing from this settlement.
-Based on its location, Tonia Sharlach concludes that Ḫabūrītum was either a goddess belonging to the Hurrian pantheon or at least was worshiped in a "Hurrian-dominated" region.
+Based on its assumed location, Tonia Sharlach argues that Ḫabūrītum was either a goddess belonging to the Hurrian pantheon or at least was worshiped in a "Hurrian-dominated" region.

-In the Ur III period, Ḫabūrītum was introduced to Mesopotamia.
-Most of the available evidence indicates offerings to her were made in the Nippur province of the kingdom of the Third Dynasty of Ur.
+In the Ur III period, Ḫabūrītum was introduced to lower Mesopotamia.
+Most of the evidence indicates offerings to her were made in the Nippur province of the kingdom of the Third Dynasty of Ur.
 Many other foreign deities entered the Mesopotamian pantheon at the same time, for example Allani, Šauška, Belet Nagar and Belet Dalatim.
-The exact circumstances of this phenomenon remain uncertain.
+However, the exact circumstances of this phenomenon remain uncertain.

 Documents from the Garšana archive from the indicate that Simat-Ištaran, a member of the royal family, performed an elūnum ceremony for Ḫabūrītum in Puzrish-Dagan during the reign of Amar-Sin.
 The same celebration dedicated to "Inanna-Ḫabūrītum" was held by Abi-simti in the same time period.
 One text records that she received various metal vessels meant to be used during it.
 The exact nature of the elūnum is presently unknown, but the name was applied in sources from the Ur III and Old Babylonian periods from various locations, including Ur, Umma, Mari and Tell Leilan, to celebrations related to many deities, for example Geshtinanna, Nergal, Nungal, Ishtar of Andarig and the pair Belet-Šuḫnir and Belet-Terraban.

 Other texts also mention sacrifices made by Abī-simtī to Ḫabūrītum.
 One mentions that she sacrificed three fattened ewes, one for Ḫabūrītum, one for Dagan and one for Išḫara.
-Another mentions an offering of two ewes and one lamb alongside sacrifices to Dagan, Inanna, Ninniĝara and further deities whose names are not presented.
+Another mentions an offering of two ewes and one lamb alongside sacrifices to Dagan, Inanna, Ninniĝara and further deities whose names are not preserved.
 In yet another, a certain Sin-abušu, who served as a cup bearer, is designated as the "agent" responsible for a sacrifice of a fattened ewe to Ḫabūrītum and a lamb to Dagan.
-In one case, offerings to her are attested in Nippur in connection with a certain Lu-Nanna, a man from Zimudar.
+In one case, offerings to Ḫabūrītum are attested in Nippur in connection with a certain Lu-Nanna, a man from Zimudar.

-A pair of deities representing the Khabur and possibly related to Ḫabūrītum, Ḫābūr and Ḫabūrtu, appear in a text listing the deities worshiped in Assur, known as the Divine Directory in modern literature.
+A pair of deities representing the Khabur and possibly related to Ḫabūrītum, Ḫābūr and Ḫabūrtu, appear in a text listing the deities worshiped in Assur, conventionally referred to as the Divine Directory in Assyriological literature.
 It is assumed to date to the Neo-Assyrian period.